Dr Martin Luther King Jr

 - Martin Luther King Day, held on the third Monday of January, is now a public holiday in the USA.

-- 15 January 1929Michael Luther King jr born in Atlanta, Georgia
+- 15 January 1929Michael Luther King is born in Atlanta, Georgia

 - 1944Graduates from High School and attends Moorhouse College, Atlanta